liljencrantz/crush/README.md

     liljencrantz   711 2019-10-03 14:19:46 +0200 file      crush.iml
     crush> files

-Notice how there is no output the second time `files` is displayed.
+Notice how there is no output the second time `files` is displayed, because the table_stream has already been consumed.

-Enter the materialize command, which takes any value and recursively converts all sub values into an equivalent but fully in-memory form.
+Enter the materialize command, which takes any value and recursively converts all transient components into an equivalent but fully in-memory form.

     crush> materialized_files := (ls|materialize)
     crush> materialized_files